cosmos72/stmx/README.md

-Finally, memory transactions can safely run in parallel in different threads, are re-executed from the beginning in case of conflicts or if consistent reads cannot be guaranteed, and effects of a memory transaction are not visible from other threads until it commits.
+Finally, memory transactions can safely run in parallel in different threads, are re-executed from the beginning in case of conflicts or if consistent reads cannot be guaranteed, and their effects are not visible from other threads until they commit.

-Memory transactions gives freedom from deadlocks, automatic roll-back on failure, and aim at resolving the tension between granularity and concurrency.
+Memory transactions give freedom from deadlocks, are immune to thread-safety bugs and race conditions, provide automatic roll-back on failure, and aim at resolving the tension between granularity and concurrency.